-Procurement Anti-Corruption Training is a five-week programme that combines one week of on-site training at IACA with distance learning in participants’ home countries for the remaining period.
+Procurement Anti-Corruption Training is a five-week programme that combines one week of on-site training at IACA with distance learning in participants’ home countries.

-Participants who successfully complete the programme will receive 6 ECTS credits under the European Credit Transfer and Accumulation System.
+Participants who successfully complete the programme are entitled to receive 6 ECTS credits under the European Credit Transfer and Accumulation System.

 |Language of Instruction||English|